enova/pgl_ddl_deploy/README.md

 - There is an option to deploy in a lock-safe way on subscribers.
 Note that this means replication will lag until all blockers finish running or are terminated.

+- In some edge cases, alerting can be built around provided logging for the DBA to then handle possible manual deployments

 ## A Full Example
 Since we always look for documentation by example, we show this first.
 Assuming pglogical